HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Caret Paths

-FSH uses the caret (`^`) symbol to access to elements of definitional item corresponding to the current context.
+FSH uses the caret (^) symbol to access to elements of definitional item corresponding to the current context.
 Caret paths can be used in the following FSH items: Profile, Extension, ValueSet, and CodeSystem.
 Caret syntax should be reserved for situations not addressed through [FSH Keywords](#defining-items) or external configuration files.
-Examples of metadata elements that might require the caret syntax include `experimental`, `useContext`, and `abstract` in StructureDefinitions, and `purpose` in ValueSet.
-The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., `short`, `meaningWhenMissing`, [slicing discriminator properties](#step-3-specifying-the-slicing-logic), etc.).
+Examples of elements that require the caret syntax include StructureDefinition.experimental, StructureDefinition.abstract and ValueSet.purpose.
+The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., short, meaningWhenMissing, and various [slicing discriminator properties](#step-3-specifying-the-slicing-logic)).

 For a path to an element of an SD, excluding the differential and snapshot, use the following syntax inside a Profile or Extension: